 - 1. Wear an airborne particulate Respirator (APR) with a P100 filter when cleaning or working in an area with mouse droppings. - 2.
 Use rubber gloves to reduce the possibility of skin contact. - 3.
 Ventilate enclosed areas before cleaning. - 4.
-Spray the droppings of the mouse with disinfectant or diluted bleach.
-A solution of 1-part bleach and 10 parts water shall be the minimum strength. - 5.
+Spray the droppings of the mouse with disinfectant. - 5.
 Put the droppings in a sealed bag and place them in the garbage. - 6.
 Do not disturb the droppings with a broom or vacuum them in an enclosed space. - 7.
 If you develop flu like symptoms or have trouble breathing after cleaning an area contaminated by mice, then see a doctor immediately.